alexjgriffiths/UnicornDomains/DNS Tokenisation.md

 Usually it takes no longer that 15 mins for records to update but it can take up to an hour.

 ![image](https://github.com/user-attachments/assets/bd9191fb-551d-4084-ba07-94973cdf8c68)

-### 5. Li﻿nking your Domain to your Unicorn community

-When steps 1-4 have been completed reach out to the Unicorn to link the webapp to your domain.